Posted August 9, 2016

 This batch is being sold for 3 bitcoins (a little over $1,860), and apparently contains the username, MD5-hashed password, and date of birth of some 200 million users, and backup email addresses, country and ZIP code of US users.”

-“Russian military networks and other critical infrastructure have been hit by tailor-made Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., according to government officials.
+“Russian military networks and other critical infrastructure have been hit by tailor-made Malware: Software that is intended to damage or disable computers and computer systems., according to government officials.

 Networks at some 20 organizations in Russia — including scientific and military institutions, defense contractors, and public authorities — were found to be infected with the malware, the Russian Federal Security Service (FSB) said Saturday.